SiamakGhodsi/DFNMF/README.md

 input>> [here enter a number from 1 to 6]
 ```

-The code will automatically load the data using the proper data_loader and run a grid-search for DFNMF with a range of $\lambdas \n [0.001,\cdots,1000]$,
+The code will automatically load the data using the proper data_loader and run a grid-search for DFNMF with a range of $\lambda \n [0.001,\cdots,1000]$,
 compared to the baselines for $k \in [2,15]$ clusters.

 ### Visualizations